-Truly, there are five approaches established to decide the probability level to Partial Least Square Structural Equation Modeling Multi-Group Analysis (PLS-MGA) such as permutation test (Chin, 2003), non-parametric test (Henseler, 2012), parametric test for equal variances (Ringle, 2012;Afthanorhan, 2014, N.Kock, 2011), parametric test for unequal variances (N.Kock, 2011; Afthanorhan, 2014), and Henseler test (Sarstedt&Henseler, 2011).
-However, the aim of this research paper to guide the readers to generate the permutationtest and non-parametric approaches to PLS-MGA.
+Truly, there are five approaches established to decide the probability level to Partial Least Square Structural Equation Modeling Multi-Group Analysis (PLS-MGA) such as permutation test (Chin, Marcolin & Newsted, 2003), non-parametric test (Henseler, 2012), parametric test for equal variances (Henseler, 2012; Afthanorhan, 2014, Kock, 2011), parametric test for unequal variances (Kock, 2011; Afthanorhan, 2014), and Henseler test (Sarstedt & Henseler, 2011).
+However, the aim of this research paper to guide the readers on how to generate the permutationtest and non-parametric approaches to PLS-MGA.